🔥 SEAI Grant Alert: Secure up to €8,000 in government funding before 2026 updates!

 2. 2

-Insulation Fixing: High-density insulation boards (EPS or Mineral Wool) are fixed to the wall using a specialist adhesive and secured with permanent mechanical fixings.
+Insulation Fixing: High-density insulation boards (typically EPS or Mineral Wool) are fixed to the wall using a specialist adhesive and secured with permanent mechanical fixings.
+For eco-friendly projects, some homeowners opt for external wall insulation cork boards, as cork external wall insulation offers excellent breathability and natural sustainability.

 3. 3